Certifications / Microsoft

 Microsoft's Taking the Career Development Approach

-With role-based certifications, Microsoft finally acknowledges the thing IT pros have been saying for years.
-There's a disconnect between the knowledge required to earn a certification and the knowledge required to perform job tasks.
+With role-based certifications, Microsoft finally acknowledges what IT pros have been saying for years: There's a disconnect between the knowledge required to earn a certification and the knowledge required to perform job tasks.
 Microsoft not only acknowledges that fact but also attempts to fix it.

-They announced new role-based certifications as a better way to prepare learners for careers, shifting the focus from technologies to the skills needed for specific job roles.
+They announced new role-based certifications to better prepare learners for careers, shifting the focus from technologies to the skills needed for specific job roles.

 In 2019, the first role-based certifications went live for three Azure job roles: Azure Developer, Azure Administrator, and Azure Solutions Architect.
-Since then, Microsoft has slowly increased their role-based certification offerings.
+Since then, Microsoft has slowly increased its role-based certification offerings.

-You can see the complete list of Microsoft role-based certifications in our Microsoft Certification Guide.
+The complete list of Microsoft role-based certifications is in our Microsoft Certification Guide.

 Microsoft Continuing to Retire Exams